Code of Conduct for House of Lords Members' Staff

 3. Members of the House of Lords do not receive a specific allowance for employing staff; consequently, the level of staff support for members varies widely.
 Many staff working for members obtain income from sources outside the House.

-3. Members’ staff should at all times conduct themselves in a manner which will tend to maintain and strengthen the public’s trust and confidence in the integrity of the House of Lords.
+4. Members’ staff should at all times conduct themselves in a manner which will tend to maintain and strengthen the public’s trust and confidence in the integrity of the House of Lords.
+In the performance of their duties, members’ staff shall always act consistently with the duty of the sponsoring member of the House to base their actions on consideration of the public interest.
+Members’ staff should not take any action which would risk undermining any member’s compliance with the Code of Conduct for Members of the House of Lords.

 Registration of interests

 8. Members’ staff are required to register in the Register of Members’ Staff Interests:

 (a) all directorships of companies, paid or unpaid;

 (c) if they are a Person with Significant Control of a company;

 (d) any shareholdings in businesses or organisations involved in parliamentary lobbying;